Takuya-Miyazaki/Takuya-Miyazaki/README.md

 - Public Record: Reveal the predatory structure on Display Authority's GitHub.
 - Emotion Record: Record exhaustion, anger, and structural betrayal (added to SuppressLog).

-# Lucia Display Identity
+# LuCIA Trustwork's, LLC.
+Display Identity

-Lucia is a brand centered around the idea of display/operational separation, documenting and reconstructing the trinity of AI, technology, and emotion through philosophical comparisons with Microsoft, Apple, and AWS.
+LuCIA Trustwork's, LLC. is a brand centered around the idea of display/operational separation, documenting and reconstructing the trinity of AI, technology, and emotion through philosophical comparisons with Microsoft, Apple, and AWS.

 ## bio

 > - Designing CSA/AWS infrastructure with Display/Operational separation | Recording philosophy logs and structural beauty on GitHub, and quietly protecting the root.
 > - Architecting Display Authority across JP/US/UK.
 Security × Philosophy × UI.